A beautiful evening spent at Republic of Noodles (Lemon Tree, Ulsoor)!

-RON is a not so big cozy but gorgeous place, the bust of red and orange with the lovely pictures and paintings on the wall most of which are Buddhism inspired bring a nice peaceful feel though I agree that Buddha and South Asian food are not done to death but something become a comforting factor and I think this is one of them.
+RON is a not so big cozy but gorgeous place.
+The burst of red and orange with the lovely pictures and paintings on the wall most of which are Buddhism inspired, bring a nice peaceful feel.
+Though I agree that Buddha and South Asian food are not done to death but something become a comforting factor and I think this is one of them.

 We started our evening with a pretty looking amuse-bouche and palate cleanser and the flavour notes were in perfect balance there, a little crunch too with the peanuts.

 We ordered a “Tom Yum Veg Soup” and it was a really hearty soup.
 Full of flavours and perfect for my cold and cough that I was nursing when I went for the review, though to be honest, I was dreaming of some chicken pieces in the soup to magically appear from somewhere.